jamesspearsv/libstats/README.md

 - [x] Add ability to update model from front-end
 - [x] Implement front-end model read function
 - [ ] Implment CSV export and download function
+- [ ] Add reports function: return count of transactions by type and format for each location and specified dates.
 - [ ] Implement user authentication and functions

 ## Front End Tasks